Spine | Spina Bifida

 - Spina bifida is most often found during the routine anatomical ultrasound at 18-22 weeks gestation.

-Treatment of myelomeningocele is available both before and after birth.
+Treatment of spina bifida is available both before and after birth.
 The timing and choice of procedure depends on a number of important criteria, including gestational age at diagnosis, severity of the condition and the mother’s general health.
 Treatment of defects in-utero involves closing the spinal defect to prevent further spinal cord damage and may reverse the swelling on the brain.

 - Brain malformations were reversed by one-third